mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 ---

 Designing robust REST endpoints isn't trivial, you always have to consider maintainability, scalability and performance.
-Wrong decisions in the later often lead to problems with the other two.
+Wrong decisions in the latter often lead to problems with the other two.
 One of them is the inclusion of related resources or short
-<abbr title="Inclusion of related resources">IoRR</abbr> (Yeah, i made that up).
+<abbr title="Inclusion of related resources">IoRR</abbr> (yeah, I made that up).

 > A dilemma is a situation in which a difficult choice has to be made between two
 > or more alternatives, especially equally undesirable ones.

 REST APIs are usually split into several endpoints to represent different resources.
 Often these resources are related to each other, which leads to a lot of requests until we have fetched all the data we need.
-If this takes to much time, it seems obvious to include the related resources with the first response.
+If this takes too much time, it seems obvious to include the related resources with the first response.

 An example API response without IoRR